clvrk/vellum/README.md

 --no-start                            In conjunction with the --restore flag, this tells the
                                       application to not start the server after successfully restoring a backup.

+--no-backup-on-startup                Disables the initial temporary backup on startup.
 ```
 Parameters are optional and will default to their default values if not specified.